gregmuellegger/gsoc2011-stuff/rfc_syntax.rst

 like you might know I've prepared as pre-work to my GSoC project a repository [1] with examples for two different approaches to my upcoming work on the form rendering.
 The first approach is called "single_tag" [2] the second one "modifier_tags" [3].
-I agreed with my mentor Carl that we will follow more the style of the "modifier_tags" syntax.
+I agreed with my mentor Carl that we will follow a "hybrid" style of both proposals [4].

-I tried here to summerize a bit how the new tags will look like.
+I tried here to summarize a bit how the new tags will look like.
 I call now for comments and will really appreciate any feedback on them.
-Beeing it about their naming or if you have ideas for other tags.
+Being it about their naming or if you have ideas for other tags.
 Be picky, this is something lots of people will use -- and though we want it to be as easy as possible to get started with.